Gwynedd Mercy University

-Enriching the campus and the region, the Voices of Gwynedd is a 100-member choir comprised of students, faculty, staff, alumni and friends of Gwynedd Mercy University.
+Enriching the campus and the region, the Voices of Gwynedd is a 100-member choir comprising students, faculty, staff, alumni and friends of Gwynedd Mercy University.
 In addition to on-campus concerts and events throughout the year, the ensemble represents the University at a number of high-profile regional events, and in international venues around the world.

-Service learning is an integral part of the GMercyU experience.
+Service-learning is an integral part of the GMercyU experience.
 In keeping with the University’s history and heritage of helping those most in need, all students engage in service learning programs.
 In addition to those included in the First-Year Experience and offered throughout the year, students are encouraged to make service a regular part of their lives.
-Each year, Gwynedd Mercy University takes students around the country and around the world as part of its Alternative Spring Break service learning experiences.
+Each year, Gwynedd Mercy University takes students around the country and around the world as part of its Alternative Spring Break service-learning experiences.

 All students complete a capstone course designed to synthesize the knowledge and skills that they gained throughout their programs.
 They provide a means for their demonstration of advanced research, critical thinking, communication, and other essential skills within their disciplines.

 Through Gwynedd Mercy University’s Career Development Center, students can get help identifying career goals, developing effective job search strategies and skills, and putting themselves on a path to career success.
 GMercyU’s Career Development Center also regularly sponsors workshops and programs to connect students with career resources, including career assessment tools, résumé-writing and interviewing support, graduate school application preparation, internships, job fairs, and many other NAL.

 - Average GPA: 3.3

 Tuition & Cost